 Cleanliness and convenience are high on the priority list for would-be renters.
 The most desired add-on services respondents “would be willing to pay for” are:

 Complimentary park or recreation passes

 Concierge services, like grocery shopping, similarly rank high with respondents.

 This is an opportunity for hosts to grant renters’ wishes.
 By giving them add-on options, you provide convenience while simultaneously going above and beyond in your guests’ eyes.
 If your vacation rental property has access to recreational facilities onsite or nearby, such as a private beach, state park, pool, or tennis court, be sure to work guest passes into the deal.
 Lastly, consider listing a menu of concierge-like add-ons for your renters to ponder — from pre-arrival grocery delivery to shuttle services.

 2. First Impressions Matter

 Why would a potential guest automatically pass on a listing?
-According to our survey, the top, instant turn-offs for renters considering a property are:
+The top instant turn-offs include: